|Home||AVA Events||AVA History in Pictures||AVA Virtual Art Gallery||AVA Community Art||AVA Member Links||PDF forms||Email Us|

 AVA Meetings: AVA members meet at a local restaurant for an informal dinner meeting the fourth Wednesday of the month at 6:30 pm.
+NOTE: Due to COVID 19 restrictions this schedule is in a constant state of flux.
 Please check our AVA Events page for up to date information.

 Community Benefits: Your AVA membership offers, not only AVA artists, but all area artists several benefits.
 Funds generated by dues-paying artists has allowed AVA to. . .

 Provide an identity to area artists

 Provide a learning experience for artists at all levels

 Contribute to Art in the Library through a cash donation to the Library Foundation